citp/privacy-policy-historical/o/ok/okt/okta-emea.com.md

 [Privacy Policy](https://influitive.com/privacy-policy/)

-Our Web site includes social media features, such as the Facebook “Like” button, the LinkedIn button, Twitter button, and the “Share This” widget.
+Our Web sites include social media features, such as the Facebook “Like” button, the LinkedIn button, Twitter button, and the “Share This” widget.
 These features may collect Your IP address and information regarding the page(s) that You are visiting on Okta’s Web sites, and may set a cookie to enable the feature at issue to function properly.
 Social media features and widgets are either hosted by a third party or hosted directly on our Web sites.
 Your interactions with a particular  feature are governed by the applicable privacy policy of the company providing such feature.

 #### Cookies